Brianjanes/S3-JAVA-FINAL-SPRINT/README.md

 ## Project Overview

 Welcome to our Final Sprint project for Advanced Programming and Java at Keyin College in St. John's, NL, Canada.
 This console-based E-Commerce platform is designed to simulate an online marketplace where users can register as buyers, sellers, or admins.
 The platform provides functionality for browsing products, managing listings, and performing administrative tasks.
+We chose to give our project a retro twist by going with a simple old-school GUI instead of a standard console menu.

 ---